Ons Jabeur becomes first Arab tennis player - male or female - to break into the top 10 in singles - KESQ

 “People doubted us as a team, but we proved them wrong. … We have been working so, so hard.
 Being in the top 10, it means a lot, but we’re not going to stop here.
 We’re going to go further, hopefully, and now focus on this tournament.”

-This will be Jabeur’s first semifinal at a WTA 1000-level event.
-She will face either No. 21 seed Paula Badosa of Spain or No. 10 seed Angelique Kerber of Germany.
+This will be Jabeur’s first semifinal at a WTA 1000-level event, and she will face No. 21 seed Paula Badosa of Spain.
 The other semifinal will be No. 27 seed Victoria Azarenka of Belarus against No. 24 seed Jelena Ostapenko of Latvia.

 Jabeur’s first career title came this year at the Viking Classic Birmingham.
 In 2020 at the Australian Open, she became the first Arab woman to reach a grand slam quarterfinal.
 She also reached the quarterfinals at Wimbledon this year.